 - acted for a high profile individual at an Inquiry into the murder of Pat Finucane in Northern Ireland.

-- most recently, we were appointed Solicitor to the Tunisia Inquests in October 2015 by the Coroner.
+- we were appointed Solicitor to the Tunisia Inquests in October 2015 by the Coroner.
 In this role we worked closely with the Coroner, Counsel to the Inquests, as well as the Metropolitan Police Service, the families of the 30 deceased, TUI and Her Majesty’s Government from October 2015 until 2017.
 We dealt with classified material, public interest immunity issues, setting up a website for the Inquests and a significant document management service for in excess of 4000 documents, obtaining witness statements and working with the local Coroner’s Court and the Ministry of Justice;

 - we represented a high profile charity as an Interested Person at the Hillsborough Inquests into the deaths of the 96 individuals at the Hillsborough Stadium on 15 April 1989 which were Article 2 engaged Inquests before a Jury;